EPA-approved Section 608 Certification is needed to service building air conditioning and refrigeration systems.

-When bromine is present in place of all or part of the chlorine, the same rules apply except that the capital letter “B” after the designation for the parent compound shows the presence of the bromine (Br).
-The number following the letter “B” shows the number of Bromine atoms present.
+When bromine is present in place of all or part of the chlorine, the same rules apply except the capital letter B after the designation for the parent compound shows the presence of the bromine (Br).
+The number following the letter B shows the number of bromine atoms present.
 The lower-case letter that follows the refrigeration designation refers to the form of the molecule when different forms (isomers) are possible, with the most symmetrical form indicated by the number alone.
-As the form becomes more and more unsymmetrical, the letters a, b, and c (lower case) are appended (For example, HFC-134a).
-If all of the carbon bonds are not occupied by fluorine or hydrogen atoms, the remainder are attached to chlorine.
-Because the structure of a refrigerant, whether CFC, HCFC, or HFC, has become so important, they are often referred to in this way.
+As the form becomes more and more unsymmetrical, the letters a, b, and c (lower case) are appended (for example, HFC-134a).
+If all the carbon bonds are not occupied by fluorine or hydrogen atoms, the remainder are attached to chlorine.
+Because the structure of a refrigerant, whether CFC, HCFC, or HFC, has become so important, the refrigerants are often referred to in this way.
 For example, R-12 is CFC-12; R-22 is HCFC-22; R-134a is HFC-134a.
 This is simply a way of pointing out their chemical structure and therefore their relative ozone-depletion potential.

 5. Why are some refrigeration containers green and others are blue or white?

 Refrigerant manufacturers and packagers voluntarily color code cylinders for their chlorofluorocarbon refrigerant products.
 The color coding for common chlorofluorocarbon refrigerants is listed below.
 Those green containers contained HCFC-22 (R-22), the light blue containers contained HFC-134a, and the white containers contained CFC-12 (R-12).